mnubo/smartobjects-js-client/README.md

 # mnubo JavaScript SDK

-This is a Javascript opinionated version of the original [API documentation](https://sop.mtl.mnubo.com/apps/doc/?i=t).
+This is a JavaScript opinionated version of the original [API documentation](https://sop.mtl.mnubo.com/apps/doc/?i=t).

 The current SDK version only works in a NodeJS environment.
 Browsers environments will be supported soon.
 The APIs will remain the same.

 ## Requirements

 The SDK uses the concept of promises without polyfills.
 Because of that you need node >= 0.12.

+## Authentication

+The authentication is wrapped for every SDK call.
+The library will first fetch a new Access Token and make the API call.
+There is nothing to do from a developer's perspective besides setting the client id, client secret and environment up initialization.

 ## Initialization